Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 List of the top 25 Valentine’s Day films

-If you’re looking to watch the most popular Valentine’s Day film, then you’re going to want to find a place to stream or pick up a copy of The Fault in Our Stars (2014) as it was the most popular Valentine’s Day movie of 2019.
-It was closely followed by Love, Rose (2014), with Titanic (1997), Me Before You (2016) and 500 Days of Summer (2009) rounding out the top five most popular Valentine’s Day films.
+If you’re looking to watch the most popular Valentine’s Day film, find a place to stream The Fault in Our Stars (2014), as it was the most popular movie of Valentine’s Day 2019.
+Closely following is Love, Rose (2014), with Titanic (1997), Me Before You (2016) and 500 Days of Summer (2009) rounding out the top five most popular Valentine’s Day films.

 |1||The Fault in Our Stars|

 |7||P.S.
 I Love You|

 |12||The English Patient|

 |13||Letters to Juliet|